bogeeee/restfuncs/server/Security concept.md

 - Restfuncs has 2 stages:
   1. First, the parameters will be collected and auto converted via `collectParamsFromRequest`.
 This can be very wild.
 It's only important that this code is side effect free.
      The busboy (multipart parsing) parsing will only happen if really needed, so if that method has `readable` or `UploadFile` parameters.
 Cause the busboy code looks very "leet" and i find it hard to inspect it for side effects.
   2. We assume that stage 1 was evil and any evil parameters can make it to here.
-So the call-ready parameters will be security-checked again by ServerSession.validateAndDoCall()
+So the call-ready parameters will be security-checked again by ServerSession.validateCall()

 # Validation via typescript-rtti
 - The typescript-rtti library needs more reviewing.